 A closed-loop system consists of piping installed in the earth and which circulates a heat-transfer fluid through the piping to a heat exchanger and, then, returning the fluid to the earth in a completely closed-loop system.
 The heat transfer fluid does not come in direct contact with the earth.
 A closed-loop system may be installed in horizontal trenches or borings, in vertical borings, or even in a surface water body (see Figure 1).
 Closed-loop systems can be designed to meet a wide range of heating and cooling needs, from those of an individual house to very large commercial buildings.

 An open-loop system is a system that typically pumps groundwater from a water-supply well through a heat exchanger and, then, discharges the water to the ground surface, infiltration gallery, a surface water (lake/river), or an injection well.
 The discharge from an open-loop geothermal system must never be discharged to a Subsurface Sewage Treatment System (SSTS), sometimes referred to as a septic system.
 The hydraulic loading may damage the SSTS, causing it to not perform properly.
 Open loop systems, especially when the water is discharged to the ground surface or surface waters, have the potential for adverse environmental impacts, including general warming of surface waters, reduction of lake oxygen levels, and damage to lake ice (a safety concern).

 Minnesota Department of Health Permits

-The Minnesota Department of Health (MDH) regulates the construction of vertical heat exchangers (vertical heat loops) and groundwater thermal exchange devices (supply well – heat exchanger – injection well).
+The Minnesota Department of Health (MDH) regulates the construction of bored geothermal heat exchangers (heat loops) and groundwater thermal exchange devices (supply well – heat exchanger – injection well).
 The requirements for each of these systems are as follows:

-A vertical heat exchanger must be installed by a well contractor or vertical heat exchanger contractor licensed by the MDH.
+A bored geothermal heat exchanger must be installed by a well contractor or bored geothermal heat exchanger contractor licensed by the MDH.
 Prior to installing this system, an applicant must submit a completed application form with fee to the MDH for approval.
-Minnesota Rules, Chapter 4725, establishes the requirements for the location, design, construction, testing, repair, and sealing of vertical heat exchangers, including standards for piping materials, heat transfer fluids, and grout mixes.
+Minnesota Rules, chapter 4725, establishes the requirements for the location, design, construction, testing, repair, and sealing of bored geothermal heat exchangers, including standards for piping materials, heat transfer fluids, and grout mixes.